" Labrador Retriever Dog Breed Health and Care – Wild Earth

 1. Hip and Elbow Dysplasia

-Prevention: Keeping your Lab at a healthy weight and providing joint supplements can help reduce the risk.
+• Management: Keeping your Lab at a healthy weight and providing joint supplements can help reduce symptoms of arthritis resulting from these conditions.
+Some pets will benefit from surgeries.
+Some require lifelong pain management.

 2. Obesity